TDKorn/insta-tweet/README.md

 <br>

 ## What's InstaTweet?
-InstaTweet is a tool to automatically repost content from Instagram to Twitter.
+InstaTweet is a tool that automatically reposts content from Instagram to Twitter.

-Simply create a ```Profile```, configure the necessary Instagram/Twitter settings, and populate the ```user_map``` with Instagram users to scrape.
-InstaTweet will then periodically check their accounts for new posts, and any new content will be automatically downloaded, uploaded to Twitter, and tweeted.
+Simply create a ```Profile```, configure the necessary settings, and add the Instagram users you'd like repost from.
+InstaTweet will then periodically scrape their accounts and, if new posts are detected, they'll be automatically downloaded and posted to Twitter.

 <br>